We offer Certificates of Achievement as proof of participation in a course.

 Shipping and Delivery

-If you've purchased an upgrade, we'll send you a printed certificate.
+If you've purchased an upgrade or paid for a premium course, we'll send you a printed certificate.
 You can find more about shipping here.

-If you've got a digital certificate (whether it's through Unlimited, a course you've been invited to by your organisation, or a course which offers everyone free digital upgrades,) we won't send you a printed certificate, but you can download your digital certificate and print a copy if you'd like to.
+If you've got a digital certificate through Unlimited, an ExpertTrack, a Sponsored course, or a course you've been invited to by your organisation, we won't send you a printed certificate, but you can download your digital certificate and print a copy if you'd like to.